Amorphophallus titanum: Cultivation

-The titan arum first flowered in cultivation at the Royal Botanic Gardens, Kew, London, in 1889, grown from the single seedling that Kew received from Beccari.
+Amorphophallus titanum first flowered in cultivation at the Royal Botanic Gardens, Kew, London, in 1889, grown from the single seedling that Kew received from Beccari.
+The species became the symbol of the Indonesian Botanic Gardens in Java in 1894.
 The first documented flowerings in the United States were at the New York Botanical Garden in 1937 and 1939.
 These flowerings can attract crowds of thousands of visitors, and in the 21st century also thousands on Internet live streaming, and inspired the designation of the titan arum as the official flower of the Bronx in 1939 (replaced in 2000 by the day lily).
 In the Botanical Garden, Bonn, the titan arum has been cultivated since 1932.

 The number of cultivated plants has increased because the cultivation requirements for garden specimens are known in detail, and it has become common in the 21st century for five or more flowerings to occur in gardens around the world in a single year.
 Challenging cultivation constraints mean that the plant is rarely cultivated by amateur gardeners.
 Nevertheless, in 2011, Roseville High School in California became the first school in the world to bring a titan arum to bloom.
 The flower bloomed again in September 2020.
 The largest tuber so far recorded was grown at the Royal Botanic Garden Edinburgh in 2010; it weighed 153.9 kg after seven years' growth from an initial tuber the size of an orange.
 The tallest documented inflorescence was at Meise Botanic Garden; on 13 August 2024 it reached 3.225 m in height.

-In cultivation, the titan arum generally requires five to ten years of vegetative growth before blooming for the first time.
+In cultivation, Amorphophallus titanum generally requires five to ten years of vegetative growth before blooming for the first time.
 After a plant's initial blooming, there can be considerable variation in its blooming frequency.
 The cultivation conditions are known in detail.
 Some plants may not bloom again for another seven to ten years, while others may bloom every two or three years.
 At the Botanical Garden, Bonn, under optimal cultivation conditions, the plants flowered every other year.
 A plant has flowered every second year (2012 to 2022) in the Copenhagen Botanical Garden.
 Anomalous flowerings have been documented, including consecutive blooms within a year, and a tuber simultaneously sending up both a leaf (or two) and an inflorescence.
 Triplet inflorescences have been recorded from Bonn, Germany (from a 117 kg tuber), and at the Chicago Botanic Garden in May 2020.
 Titan arums have bloomed at three of Indonesia's botanical gardens: Bogor, Cibodas, and Purwodadi.

 Self-pollination was once considered impossible but, in 1992, botanists in Bonn successfully hand-pollinated their plant with its own pollen, using ground-up male flowers, resulting in fruiting and hundreds of seeds from which numerous seedlings were produced and distributed.
 A titan arum at Gustavus Adolphus College in Minnesota produced viable seed through self-pollination in 2011.